-Praise for Wormwood from J. Hoberman in the New York Review's December calendarNational Post
+Praise for Wormwood from J. Hoberman in the New York Review's December calendar.

 An interview with Errol on The B-Side, Elsa Dorfman, and weirdness.

-List: Take a look at three of Errol's favorite self-help books.
+Take a look at a list of Errol's three favorite self-help books.

 An interview with Errol on his latest film The B-Side and reinventing nonfiction.

 A review of The B-Side: Elsa Dorfman's Portrait Photography.
 In theaters June 30th.

 HiPhiNation: Philosopher Barry Lam and Errol discuss his difficult relationship with Thomas Kuhn and teases his forthcoming book The Ashtray or: The Man who Denied Reality (Spring 2018, University of Chicago Press).

 Read Errol's NYT Opinion article, "Who is Dangerous, and Who Dies?"